Prabin619/nodeJs-pratice-app-guide-booking/README.md

 Guide Booking App

-This is node js backend app for Guide Bookin
+This is node js backend API app for Guide Booking.

 Getting Started